ZeroTrace AirLeak

 United States

 Passive reception of radio signals on shared frequencies is generally legal under federal law (47 USC § 605).
-The same statute prohibits divulging the contents of intercepted communications without authorization, and prohibits using such interceptions for personal gain.
+The same statute prohibits divulging the contents of intercepted communications without authorization and using interceptions for personal gain.

-- Listening to broadcast advertisements and management frames in a space you occupy
+- Listening to broadcast advertisements in a space you occupy

 - Publishing identifiable information about specific bystanders